 - Protect and clean showerheads from mineral deposits.
 Flush the head with water and let it soak overnight in vinegar to loosen mineral buildup.
 Then flush it with water again in the morning, and re-attach.
 This will help keep water pressure up.

 Staying on top of things just might save you a call to your local plumber and some cash.
-If you do discover a more complicated plumbing issue during your regular maintenance, though, don’t hesitate to all in the experts!
-Contact Catons at (410) 267-6141 and get the problem fixed before it gets any worse.
+If you do discover a more complicated plumbing issue during your regular maintenance, don't hesitate to call in the experts!
+Contact Catons at (410) 267-6141 or schedule service online to fix the problem before it gets any worse.